 1) Shoe sizes were originally measured in barleycorns.

-This unit of measurement originated in the United Kingdom during the 14th century and is still being used around the world today.
 Based on the length of a grain of barley, each shoe size adds a third of inch, corresponding to the fact that there are three barleycorns in an inch.

 2) Each foot takes 1.5 times your body weight while you walk.